DJ1o11/Web-Student-Tracker/README.md

 - Ensure the database is running and accessible.
 - Check the Tomcat logs for any errors.
-- Verify the datasource configuration in `context.xml` or `web.xml`.
+- Verify the datasource configuration in `context.xml`.

 ## License